-Name and Address: EY & Associés Tour First 1 place des Saisons TSA 14444 92037 Paris La Défense Cedex France Qualifications : "EY is a global leader in assurance, tax, transaction and advisory services.
+Name and Address: EY & Associés

+Tour First 1 place des Saisons TSA 14444 92037 Paris La Défense Cedex France services.
 The insights and quality services we deliver help build trust and confidence in the capital markets and in economies the world over.
 We develop outstanding leaders who team to deliver on our promises to all of our stakeholders.
 In so doing, we play a critical role in building a better working world for our people, for our clients and for our communities.
 EY refers to the global organization, and may refer to one or more, of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
 Ernst & Young Global Limited, a UK company limited by guarantee, does not provide services to clients.
 Information about how EY collects and uses personal data and a description of the rights individuals have under data protection legislation are available via ey.com/privacy.
 For more information about our organization, please visit ey.com."